andban/beets-beetmatch/README.md

   -s SCRIPT, --script=SCRIPT
                         Call script after playlist was generated.
                         This overrides the default_script defined in the configuration.
-  -q QUERY, --query=QUERY
-                        A query that is used to select the first song in the playlist.
-                        If the query results in more than one song, a song can be selected from the result.
-                        In case no query is given, a random sonf from the jukebox is selected.
 ```

 ## Attribute Types